 Andi is one of the last remaining Renaissance men on the planet.
 He can design, code, architect information, illustrate, write, speak Romanian, father beautiful children, win awards, and (most important) teach so it sticks.
 By day, he’s creative director at the digital agency, Fell Swoop, having joined them from stints at If/Then (where he was a founding partner) and POSSIBLE (then ZAAZ), and stintettes at Deloitte Digital and Microsoft.
 Over the years, he’s done digital design for HBO, Red Bull, EMP, National Geographic, Slacker, Starbucks, K2 Snowboards, and Xbox.
 He’s taught typography, interactive design, and motion graphics at both SVC and Cornish College of the Arts for more than 10 years.

-Jenny Sapora is the proprietor of True Bug Press, producing small fine press editions over the past 20 years as editor, illustrator, designer, printer, and binder.
+Jenny is the proprietor of True Bug Press, where she’s been producing small fine press editions over the past 20 years as editor, illustrator, designer, printer, and binder.
 Jenny’s fine press work has been honored with the NW Bookfest Up-and-Coming Book Artist Award and she has received an Artist’s Book Production Grant from the Women’s Studio Workshop and a Philip Hofer Commission for Printing.
 She holds an MA in design from the University of Iowa and an MFA in book arts from the University of Alabama.
-However, she adds, her depth of experience in design and her expertise in color were born not in a classroom but in a working letterpress shop.

 Tom has 14 years of experience researching interaction and technology use in homes, schools, workplaces, and beyond.
 Currently he is a senior member of the research team at Blink UX.
 Tom’s research experience spans understanding how people use consumer devices, websites, and apps to the usability of server software.
 In 2006, he graduated from the Ph.D. program in Learning Sciences at the University of Washington.
 There he conducted ethnographic studies of how young people learn to use digital media and how technology is integrated into educational settings.